What do we need?

 TPD is a theory of personality development in which are distinguished five levels, they are not stages: not every human goes through all levels.

-Dabrowski worked in his life with many highly gifted individuals. gifted individuals have what he calls “developmental potential”, which is a condition but not a guaranty for further growth.
+Dabrowski worked in his life with many highly gifted individuals. gifted individuals have what he calls “developmental potential”, which is a condition but not a guarantee for further growth.
 Only the great of the earth achieve the highest level.

 Dabrowski distinguished five OverExcitabilities (OE) among the gifted: psychomotor, sensual, intellectual, imaginative and emotional channel, for all five channels he tells how they are expressed.